Natalie Murphy – PR Manager

 “Now listen.
 I vary the sentence length, and I create music.
 Music.
 The writing sings.
 It has a pleasant rhythm, a lilt, a harmony.
 I use short sentences.
 And I use sentences of medium length.
 And sometimes, when I am certain the reader is rested, I will engage him with a sentence of considerable length, a sentence that burns with energy and builds with all the impetus of a crescendo, the roll of the drums, the crash of the cymbals – sounds that say, listen to this, it is important.”

-We can also see this technique in action in this piece of long-form advertising by Krispy Kreme.
+We can also see this technique in action in a piece of long-form advertising by Krispy Kreme.

 Here’s an extract: